Frontegy/website/README.md

 ### Description

 Static web presentation of the company.
+The plan is to create a CMS version of the website.

 ### Keywords